danieluhl/astro-blog/src/content/blog/2025/live-by-the-codes.md

 Temperance relies heavily on mindfulness.
 You must be vigilant, self aware, and act with integrity.
 Temperance for the stoics went all the way to regulating thought, "control your thoughts, they shape your reality".
-It is to regulate desiers and passions, avoid extremes, and most importantly, realize you can transmute the wild energy of passion into love, community, and hard work.
+It is to regulate desires and passions, avoid extremes, and most importantly, realize you can transmute the wild energy of passion into love, community, and hard work.

 ## 2. Speak Mindfully